 The Perception of Dependence, Investment Decisions, and Stock Prices

 How do investors perceive dependence between stock returns?
 And how does their perception of dependence affect investments and stock prices?
 We show experimentally that investors understand differences in dependence, but not in terms of correlation.
-Subjects rather assess the frequency of comovement by applying a simple counting heuristic.
-Consequently, they diversify more when the frequency of comovement is lower even if correlation is higher.
-Building on our experimental findings, we conduct an empirical analysis of 1963-2015 US stock returns revealing a robust return premium for stocks with high frequencies of comovement with the market return.
+Participants invest as if applying a simple counting heuristic for the frequency of comovement.
+They diversify more when the frequency of comovement is lower even if correlation is higher due to dependence in the tails.
+Building on our experimental findings, we empirically analyze U.S. stock returns.
+We identify a robust return premium for stocks with high frequencies of comovement with the market return.

-Keywords: Biased Beliefs, Dependence, Investment Decisions, Correlation Neglect, Diversification, Asset Pricing
+Keywords: Dependence, Investment Decisions, Diversification, Correlation Neglect, Tail Risk, Asset Pricing

 JEL Classification: C91, G02, G11, G12